 All about giving plasma

 What is blood plasma?
-Simple: a matter of survival.
-For a lot of patients.
-So are newborn babies.
+Simply put: it’s a matter of survival.
+For many patients.
+Newborn babies included.
 Can they count on you?
 Donating plasma takes barely an hour of your time.
-Every day we need plasma donors to save lives together.
-The advantage: from giving plasma you recover faster than from a blood donation.
+Every single day, we need plasma donors to help save lives.
+The advantage: you recover faster from donating plasma than from donating whole blood.
 So you can do it more often.

-- What is (blood) plasma?
-Your blood consists of 55 % of a yellow liquid: plasma.
-This in turn consists of 91.5% water and 8.5% dissolved substances such as proteins, sugars, fats, salts, hormones and vitamins.
+• What is (blood) plasma?
+Your blood is 55% yellow liquid: plasma.
+Plasma, in turn, is 91.5% water and 8.5% dissolved substances such as proteins, sugars, fats, salts, hormones, and vitamins.

-- Why necessary.
-It is vital for people who have severe clotting disorders due to massive blood loss or blood diseases.
-Also for newborn babies with severe jaundice.
-And for the production of a lot of medications.
+• Why is it necessary?
+It is vital for people with severe bleeding disorders caused by massive blood loss or blood disorders.
+It is also essential for newborn babies with severe jaundice.
+And it is used in the production of many medications.

-- Who is eligible to donate plasma?
-Complete the donor self-test and you'll know right away if you qualify.
+• Who is eligible to donate plasma?
+Take the donor self-assessment quiz to find out right away if you qualify.

-- How often.
-You may donate plasma every 14 days.
-After a blood donation, you must wait at least 28 days before you can give plasma.
+• How often?
+You can donate plasma every 14 days.
+After donating blood, you must wait at least 28 days before you can donate plasma.

-- Duration: The donation process takes just over 1 hour.
-The plasma collection itself about 30 to 45 minutes.
+• How long does it take?
+The donation process takes just over an hour.
+The plasma collection itself takes about 30 to 45 minutes.

-Lien explains how your plasma is then processed and tested
+Lien explains how the plasma is processed and tested afterward

-Doctors administered 8 bags of plasma to my wife during her treatment.
-I think it is important to help my fellow man.
-If that can be done with something as obvious as giving blood or plasma, all the easier.
+During her treatment, the doctors administered eight bags of plasma to my wife.
+I believe it’s important to help others.
+If that can be done through something as simple as donating blood or plasma, so much the better.

 Olivier